Skip to main content

 Container Service on Google Cloud

-An architecture diagram of the Pulumi Google Cloud Container Service template
+An architecture diagram of the Google Cloud Container Service template

 Using this template

-To use this template to deploy your own container service, make sure you’ve installed Pulumi and configured your Google Cloud credentials, then create a new project using the template in your language of choice:
+To use this template to deploy your own container service, make sure you’ve installed Pulumi and configured your Google Cloud credentials, then create a new project using the template in the language of your choice:

 $ mkdir my-container-service && cd my-container-service